 The first active ingredient in TL Advanced Tightening Neck Cream Plus is shea butter.
-This natural compound has been shown in medical research to have a potential skin barrier repair effect, and to have an anti-inflammatory effect, but it’s not been proven to reduce wrinkles or provide an anti-aging effect.
+This natural compound has been shown in medical research to help repair the skin barrier, and to have an anti-inflammatory effect.

-A test tube study found that the ingredient Sorghum Bicolor Stalk Juice may have anti-wrinkle effect, but test tube studies are a much weaker bar of evidence than human studies, so we can’t conclusively say this ingredient is effective, although it may be.
+A test tube study found that the ingredient sorghum bicolor stalk juice may have anti-wrinkle effect, but test tube studies are a much weaker standard of evidence than human studies, so we'll consider this ingredient potentially effective.

 Hyaluronic acid is another active ingredient in this product, and it’s one of the cosmetic ingredients with the most research backing.
 It’s been conclusively proven in clinical data to have skin rejuvenating effects when applied topically, including “remarkable anti-wrinkle” effect.

-While StriVectin neck cream clearly contains at least a few effective ingredients, it also contains several ingredients we find concerning and would recommend avoiding.
+While StriVectin's neck cream has a number of effective ingredients, it also contains several ingredients we recommend avoiding.

 Chlorphenesin is a synthetic preservative that induces cellular atrophy and death of human cells in test tube studies.
-It’s a relatively harsh preservative, and there are weaker and safer options, so we generally recommend avoiding this ingredient.
+It’s a relatively harsh preservative.

 StriVectin Eye Cream Review